churslic/rshell/README.md

  2. Type in `make`.
 All executables will be put in a bin folder.
 Alternatively, you may type make and then the executable you wish to use.

 **Bugs/Limitations/Issues**

 *rshell*:

  - Connectors: For example, typing in `ls#pwd` into bash would not execute, but in this program, it will ignore `#pwd` and execute `ls`.
 This program will also not allow connectors to be the last argument typed in.
 For example `ls; pwd;`  or  `ls ||` are not allowed.
  - Exit:  Normally `exit | cat file1` would actually print out the content of `file1`, but in this shell, any time `exit` is the very first command, everything after it is ignored and the program will terminate.
  - Input/Output redirection: Multiple input calls OR multiple output calls will be treated as errors.
 For example, `cat < file1 < file2` or `cat file1 > file2 > file3` will be treated as an error.
+ - cd: `cd` without any arguments will not change the directory to the home directory. `cd dirName` at the beginning of any command will ignore everything after it.
+This is true for most cases in the actual bash shell, but this does not always happen, so therefore this is listed as an issue here.
 *ls*:

  - The formatting is done rather basically.
 It's default output is to print out with only 5 columns of minimum 14 width.
 If the file name were to exceed this length, then the output will look crazy.